wp-plugins/rest-console-embed/readme.txt

 Stable tag: 0.1.0
 License: GPLv2+

-Shortcode for an embeddable REST API Console, based on Automattic\'s WordPress.com Console.
+Shortcode for an embeddable REST API Console, based on Automattic's WordPress.com Console.

 == Description ==
 Embed a console for exploring REST APIs in your content.

-Based on Automattic\'s WordPress.com Console.
+Based on Automattic's WordPress.com Console.

 For the console to work properly, the target API will need to:
 * respond to versioned requests, specified in the URL (e.g. `/api/v1/endpoint`)